LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

      an error (the first argument allows assertion failures to be distinguished when using multiple assertions).

+-  | ``approximately_equal(Number1, Number2)``
+   | For number approximate equality using the ``epsilon`` arithmetic
+     constant value.

 -  | ``approximately_equal(Number1, Number2, Epsilon)``
    | For number approximate equality.
+Weaker equality than essential
+     equality.

 -  | ``essentially_equal(Number1, Number2, Epsilon)``
    | For number essential equality.
+Stronger equality than approximate
+     equality.

 -  | ``tolerance_equal(Number1, Number2, RelativeTolerance, AbsoluteTolerance)``
    | For number equality within tolerances.